 Metastases to the choroid, where different types of primary cancers from elsewhere in the body (e.g., breast and lung cancer) metastasize to the eye, is an even more common cause of intraocular malignancy than primary choroidal melanoma.
 There is a high unmet need in these patients, as current therapy consists primarily of external radiotherapy, which comes with a very high treatment burden and ocular morbidity.
 As such, an easier-to-apply treatment that preserves vision is needed.
 These patients are treated by the same ocular oncologists that treat choroidal melanoma, and SC administration of bel-sar followed by laser light activation will be the mode of administration studied in this indication.
 We have an open Investigational New Drug application, or IND, in the United States and have received Fast Track designation from the FDA's Division of Oncology.
-We plan to initiate a Phase 2 clinical trial in metastases to the choroid in 2024, with initial data expected by the end of 2024.
+We have activated the first sites in a Phase 2 clinical trial in metastases to the choroid and aim to enroll the first patients in 2024, with initial data anticipated in 2025.